PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 > Ty: The type of data stored in the register. </br>
 > NX: Each thread reads NX column data. </br>
 > NY: Each thread reads NY row data. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as thread index, and for XPU, core_id() is used as thread index. </br>
+For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
 > IsBoundary: Identifies whether to fetch memory boundary judgment.
-When the total number of data processed by the block is less than NX x NY x blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>
+When the total number of data processed by the Block is less than NX * NY * blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>

 ### Parameters

-> dst: output register pointer, data type is Ty, size is NX x NY. </br>
+> dst: output register pointer, data type is Ty, size is NX * NY. </br>
-> src: The input data pointer of the current block, the data type is Tx, and the pointer calculation method is usually input + blockIdx.x x blockDim.x x NX. </br>
+> src: The input data pointer of the current Block, the data type is Tx, and the pointer calculation method is usually input + blockIdx.x * blockDim.x * NX. </br>
-> size_nx: block needs to read size_nx columns data, the parameter is only used when IsBoundary = true. </br>
+> size_nx: Block needs to read size_nx columns data, the parameter is only used when IsBoundary = true. </br>
-> size_ny: block needs to read size_ny rows data, the parameter is only used when IsBoundary = true. </br>
+> size_ny: Block needs to read size_ny rows data, the parameter is only used when IsBoundary = true. </br>
 > stride_nx: Each column of data read needs to be offset by the stride_nx columns. </br>
 > stride_ny: Each read NX column needs to be offset by stride_nx rows. </br>